-Council has tasked a small, short life governance working group to manage some of this work.
-The group has three members: vice president Alex MacKenzie is chair, and is joined by two other Council members: Sharon Greensill and Beverley Harden.
+Council created a short-life working group to manage the review's work.
+The Governance Working Group has three members: vice-president Alex MacKenzie is chair, and is joined by two other Council members: Sharon Greensill and Beverley Harden.

 The CSP Council will consider detailed proposals for a new governance structure at its meetings in June and September 2017 and future Council papers will be posted on this page.